-The music curriculum at Beechwood School, as part of the drb Ignite Trust, has been developed around seven key principles, which allow pupils to meet the intended aims and objectives from the National Curriculum.
-These principles are:
+The music curriculum has been developed around seven key principles, which allow pupils to meet the intended aims and objectives from the National Curriculum.

-- Inclusive: That music is inclusive for all pupils and there is a shared understanding that all pupils can be musicians.
+- Inclusion: the music curriculum is inclusive for all pupils and there is a shared understanding that all pupils can be musicians.

-- Progressive: Knowledge and skills: Pupils learn both the knowledge and skills that are specific to music that enable them to be successful.
+- Progression: pupils develop carefully sequenced knowledge and skills that are specific to music to enable them to be successful.

-- Experiential: Music is experiential and pupils engage directly with listening, singing, composing and performing music, learning to think and behave like musicians.
+- Experiential Learning: pupils engage directly with listening, singing, composing and performing music, learning to think and behave like musicians.

-- Appreciation: Develop an appreciation of music through a broad and balanced exposure to music from different genres, cultures and historical periods.
+- Appreciation: an appreciation of music is developed through a broad and balanced exposure to music from different genres, cultures and historical periods.

-- Technological: Where appropriate, technology is used to enhance the teaching and accessibility of music.
+- Technology-driven: where appropriate, technology is used to enhance the teaching and accessibility of music.

 The curriculum has been designed to deliver learning through four key aspects, these include:

-Composing: The composing strand incorporates opportunities for pupils to improvise and compose music in a given style.
+The composing strand incorporates opportunities for pupils to improvise and compose music in a given style.
 Pupils explore musical patterns and how to organise sounds and ideas to create a piece of music.
-Pupils learn to compose and create musical pieces of varying lengths, considering the inter related dimensions of music (pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate music notations).
-Pupils are taught to evaluate and make choices about the selection of musical elements.
-Pupils progress from representing sounds using their own symbols (graphic notation) to staff notation in upper key stage 2.
+Pupils learn to compose and create musical pieces of varying lengths, considering the interrelated dimensions of music ie. pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate music notations.

-Performing: Pupils are taught to play and perform using their voice or musical instruments (both tuned and untuned) with increasing accuracy and expression.
-Pupils throughout school are introduced to increasing more complex instruments and themes.
-By upper key stage 2, pupils will perform pieces using staff notation.
-Pupils will perform musical pieces which have stimuli from different cultures, historical time periods and styles and traditions.
+Pupils are taught to play and perform using their voice or musical instruments (both tuned and untuned) with increasing accuracy and expression.
+Pupils throughout school are introduced to increasingly more complex instruments and themes.
+By upper Key Stage 2, pupils perform pieces using staff notation.